 Unique vertical massage pad targets the entire spine.
 Coated handlebars amplify grip and ensure control during inversion.
 Lock pin system ensures that you do not tilt beyond your comfort level.
 Improved ankle holds for added safety.
-Durable frame and wide backrest.

-Large and durable model may be difficult to store.
+This large and durable model may be difficult to store.

 Convenient pin system with 6 settings lets you quickly choose your preferred angle of inversion.
 Wide inversion range between 15 and 90 degrees.
 Accommodates users up to 6 and 1/2 feet tall.
 Adjustable headrest and footrest.